adc-code/PSFractals/README.md

 # PSFractals

-Fractals in postscript, including the sierpinski gasket and carpet.
+Fractals in postscript, including the:
+* sierpinski gasket and carpet
+* pentaflake
+* hexflake